rust-lang/rust/text/0000-os-str-pattern.md

 All owned `OsStr` should be canonicalized to contain well-formed WTF-8 only: `Box<OsStr>`, `Rc<OsStr>`, `Arc<OsStr>` and `OsString`.

 Two `OsStr` are compared equal if they have the same canonicalization.
+This may slightly reduce the performance with a constant overhead, since there would be more checking involving the first and last three bytes.

 ## Matching